SMART Goals: Template and Examples

 SMART goals describe a specific method for goal setting.
 The SMART acronym stands for Specific, Measurable, Achievable, Realistic, and Time-bound.
 These criteria are designed to ensure that goals are clear, reachable, and trackable.

-What is each of the letters of the SMART acronym stand for?
+What does each of the letters of the SMART acronym stand for?

 The acronym stands for S-Specific, M-Measurable, A-Achievable, R-Realistic, and T-Time-bound.
 Let's look in a more detailed way at each one of the components: